GitHub-Creeper/coc-researches/README.md

 This thing right here is a fork of the Mozilla CoC research, the official page can be found at: https://github.com/mozilla/inclusion or https://github.com/mozilla/diversity.
 (Note: Those two links are the same)

 It's okay to check out the contents in this fork, but I recommend checking the original work.
-In my opinion, it seems very useful for me about CpC stuff.
+In my opinion, it seems very useful for me about CoC stuff.

 Copyright (C) Mozilla Foundation. *All rights reserved.*
 ## License